 We are all very proud of our Botanical Gardens here in the Western world and appreciate the many amenity gardens too, who mainly display exotics!

 I always thought it was rather sad that we don’t seem to celebrate, or even know, our native plants/herbs to the extent as we seem to value and know our exotic plants!

 There are of course many individuals and groups interested and working with our native flora but never with the association & tradition of people.

 Is it not a good idea to make the native plants (sometimes called weeds) ‘popular’ again to make people appreciate them and therefore take care more of their own surroundings?
 When I have spoken about this with fellow gardeners/friends they tell me that it won’t ‘sell’ as native plants are not exciting enough to tell a story about….

-The knowledge is there still-just- in books mainly, for example in Richard’s Mabey’s ‘Food for Free’ and there is a renewed interest in things like foraging and herbal medicine-although many herbal medicine are either from North American plants or Chinese origin!
-In Cornwall there is the interesting ‘Plants for a Future’ project but again this is mainly about exotics.
+The knowledge is there still-just- in books mainly, for example in Richard’s Mabey’s ‘Food for Free’ and there is a renewed interest in things like foraging such as with the brilliant Eatweeds blog and herbal medicine-although many herbal medicine are either from North American plants or Chinese origin!
+In Cornwall there is the interesting ‘Plants for a Future’ project and this is native plants as well as exotics.

 In my native ‘Holland’ all major towns have ‘heemtuinen’ (=’native gardens’) where various local habitats are re-created with all their typical plants.
 Some information is given mostly on signs about their uses but these gardens are mainly to do with nature-conservation and to make people aware about their local environment.
 Although there is one nice small heemtuin In Nieuwkoop (Zuid-Holland province) where they grow a whole range of different Willow for different traditional purposes in that region.